Endourology/Minimally Invasive Surgery Fellowship Program

 Photo of Doctor Li-Ming Su, a medical doctor.
 He is wearing his white doctors coat, white collared shirt and dark blue patterned tie.
 The background is a mix of dark and light blue color.

-Li-Ming Su, MD is the David A. Cofrin Endowed Chair of Urologic Oncology
+Li-Ming Su, MD, FRCS is the David A. Cofrin Endowed Chair of Urologic Oncology

 and Chairman, Department of Urology.
 He is strongly committed to the UF endourology fellowship program, in particular, with regards to the provision of a structured training program of progressively increasing responsibilities in robotics and minimal invasive surgery.
 He has a central role for the robotic assisted laparoscopic experience, with regards to prostate and renal surgery and also provides mentorship for clinical research.

 Russell S. Terry, MD is Assistant Professor of Urology.
-He manages a busy stone practice at UF which includes both the surgical and metabolic management of complex stone disease.
-He also maintains a practice at the Malcom Randall Department of Veterans Affairs Medical Center which is focused on minimally invasive urologic oncology.
+He completed his Urology residency training at the University of Florida and Endourology Fellowship Training at Duke University Medical Center.
+He manages a busy stone practice at UF which includes both the surgical and metabolic management of complex kidney stone disease.
+He also maintains a practice at the Malcom Randall Department of Veterans Affairs Medical Center which is primarily focused on prostate cancer.
+His research interests include artificial intelligence applications in urology, medical imaging radiomics, laser lithotripsy, metabolic stone disease, and the development and testing of novel medical devices.

 uf cancer hospital